-Public attention ( and if we are lucky, then public recognition) is the ficklest and most seductive of phenomena.
-Even though we may dodge its consideration for our own sanity, it is the darkest force that defines an artist’s place in the hierarchy of their professional worlds.
+Public attention ( and if we are lucky, then public recognition) is as seductive as it is fickle.
+Even if we dodge it for our own sanity, in spite of its darkness, it defines an artist’s place in the hierarchy of their professional worlds.
 If one is lucky, this recognition comes within the artist’s lifetime.
 If not, then years later, as we have seen with many of our maestros.

 So, while our artist- life unfolds, how do we come to terms with our unique circumstances and live through hardship, elation, despair, and creativity?

 My writer-life exists within either of these two realities – when I write and when I don’t.
 In-between, I have learned lessons that grew me up.
 Like you, when I speak, I want to be heard and when I write, I want to be read.
 So simple.
 Yet it has taken me years to decipher how.
 Writing my book didn’t ensure that it would be published and publishing my book didn’t ensure that it would be successful.
 In transitioning to an author, I found my bearings because of the choices that I made, some explicit, but mostly hidden.

 This is why we created a Writers’ Blog.